-The first aid training revolution is gaining momentum, in no small part due to innovative teaching methods employed by Real First Aid.
+The first aid training revolution is gaining momentum, in no small part due to innovative teaching methods employed by Real Response.
 The developments have also been supported by progressive medical science and technology, with portable life-saving equipment and devices becoming established first aid essentials.
-In fact, a trained first aider supported by equipment that includes Automatic External Defibrillators (AEDs), adrenaline auto-injectors and oxygen equipment, has the capability of saving lives like never before.In addition, Real First Aid instructors are expert at taking the mystery (and fear) out of emergency response using a personal approach, revolutionary training techniques, abundant first aid resources and the ability to transform serious learning into a fulfilling and pleasurable bonding experience.
-Real First Aid was established to close the disconnect between first aid learning and genuine first aid response capabilities, and although there are still a lot of Australians to reach, we are making a real difference.
+In fact, a trained first aider supported by equipment that includes Automatic External Defibrillators (AEDs), adrenaline auto-injectors and oxygen equipment, has the capability of saving lives like never before.In addition, Real Response instructors are expert at taking the mystery (and fear) out of emergency response using a personal approach, revolutionary training techniques, abundant first aid resources and the ability to transform serious learning into a fulfilling and pleasurable bonding experience.
+Real Response was established to close the disconnect between first aid learning and genuine first aid response capabilities, and although there are still a lot of Australians to reach, we are making a real difference.

 What is simulation based first aid training?

 First aid training courses have always used a small amount of simulation training, with the most notable examples being CPR dummies.
-Real First Aid, on the other hand, turns up simulation based first aid training a notch or ten, transforming the entire CPR and first aid training experience into a realistic emergency response.
+Real Response, on the other hand, turns up simulation based first aid training a notch or ten, transforming the entire CPR and first aid training experience into a realistic emergency response.
 Our simulation based first aid training is inspired by the best training methods associated with paramedics, medical emergency staff, and military organisations who require genuine first aid competency, not just a certificate of attainment.Simulation based first aid training is adaptable to any situation and every organisation.
-Real First Aid has even established ‘Public Courses’ in Melbourne and Sydney for everyone to experience the first aid training difference.
+Real Response has even established ‘Public Courses’ in Melbourne and Sydney for everyone to experience the first aid training difference.
 Simulation training, or ‘learning by doing’, facilitates deeper learning and greater knowledge retention for responding to actual emergencies in real-time with confidence.
 Simulation based first aid training takes many forms according to your training needs, with a first aid training experience that includes:

 - Transformation of your premises into a realistic emergency situation